Time & Space

 Time & Space is the second studio album and major label debut by the American punk rock band Turnstile.
 It was released on February 23, 2018, through Roadrunner – the band's debut on the label.
 It is the first studio album to feature rhythm guitarist Pat McCrory.

 Upon its release, the album was met with critical acclaim by contemporary music critics, and debuted at number one on the US Billboard Heatseekers chart and number fifteen on the Top Hard Rock Albums chart, selling 2,800 copies in its first week.
-I Don't Wanna Be Blind would later be featured on the soundtrack for WWE 2K22.
+"I Don't Wanna Be Blind" would later be featured on the soundtrack for WWE 2K22 and “Real Thing” would later be featured on the soundtrack for Tony Hawk’s Pro Skater 3+4.

 Background

 After the release of their debut album in 2015 the band signed to Roadrunner Records to record and release their second album.
 Speaking to Noisey, lead vocalist Brendan Yates spoke about the band's decision to sign to a major label: "It's been super cool.
 The coolest part about it, and the thing that makes me feel good about being in a band, is that the process was really natural.
 They expressed interest in putting out our last LP.
 I think we met them in 2014 but, at that point, it didn't feel natural", going on to say "Obviously, we've grown up on some Roadrunner records, and we've known what the label is based off records that have been inspiring to us, like Madball, Biohazard, and Life of Agony".